Accelerating Transitions Together

 KIN connects, broadens, deepens, and unlocks knowledge for transitions towards a climate-neutral and climate-resilient society

-Retrospective: What is the social impact of climate policy?
-(I)
+Retrospective: What is the social impact of climate policy (II)

-What social impact does climate policy have, for example, on health services, access to basic services and culture?
-That is the central question at two meetings called ‘social impact analysis’ that the KIN is organizing in April at the KNAW.
-During the sessions, experts from science and practice will jointly examine the possible social impact of climate policy on the 15 tasks of the National Adaptation Strategy (NAS’26) identified by the Ministry of I&W. Read a review of the first meeting on April 3 at the KNAW here.
+What is the social impact of climate policy, for example on health services, access to basic services and culture?
+That is the central question at two meetings called ‘Social Impact Analysis’ organised by KIN in collaboration with the Ministry of IenW at the Royal Netherlands Academy of Arts and Sciences (KNAW) in April.
+During the sessions, experts from science and practice will jointly consider the potential social impact of climate policy on the 15 tasks of the National Climate Adaptation Strategy (NAS’26) identified by the Ministry of I&W. The report of these meetings will soon be added to the NAS.
+In this report, we look back at the second session on 17 April 2025.

 Do You Want to Contribute to a Climate-Resilient World?